ember-learn/ember-blog/source/2019-12-11-countdown-to-the-new-year-ember-page-title.md

 ### Why I Like It

-Thanks to `ember-page-title`, you can easily provide users with a simple HTML browser title tag so they know where they are within your single-page application (SPA).
+Thanks to `ember-page-title`, you can provide users with a simple HTML browser title tag so they know where they are within your single-page application (SPA).

 How to use it: